ccb2195-ux/ercot-meetings/README.md

 ercot_download.py    →  docs/              (raw files: PDF, DOCX, PPTX, XLSX, HTML)
 ```

+### Data Validation

+This dataset didn't really require any cleaning or manipulation to get into the db format, it was more a challenge of making sure that my scrapers were grabbing the right documents, and labling them properly.
+The main way I did this was to start by running a month at a time.
 ### Text Extraction

 Each downloaded file is parsed to plain text using format-specific libraries: